adamdubicki/typeorm-entity-factory/README.md

 ```

 The factory will map any override parameters onto the entity so long as an entity has a matching property.

+## Local development

+This repository uses docker-compose for it's local development.
+Please refer to the [docker documentation](https://docs.docker.com/install/]) for installing docker onto your machine.

+To use this repository for development:

+1. Clone the repository: `git clone https://github.com/adamdubicki/typeorm-entity-factory.git`

+2. Instantiate the development and database container: `docker-compose up -d` The development container is configured with npm and a test suite for experimenting with changes.
+The docker-compose.yml maps the src files into the container, changes made in your local repository will be reflected in the container.

+3. You can then shell into the development container with `docker exec -it typeorm-entity-factory /bin/bash`.

+4. From within the container you can run the test suite with `npm run test`.